Evilsmaher/DepthCamera/README.md

 Note: When I say 2D and 3D, I am talking about the type of viewer. `2D = AVPlayer` and `3D = SCNNode / ARKit`.
 I assume the video is a 3D video.
 If the video taken is not 3D, then it is a normal video and does not need any filtering done to it.

 #### 2D Video:
+Since the video has a green background, we need to remove it.
+To do this, we can simply apply a filter to this!
+The filter is already made, and I plan on creating a method that creates the composition, but have not done so quite yet.
+From there, we can apply the `AVVideoComposition` to the `AVPlayerItem` and we have a normal video!

 ```
 //You need to create an AVVideoComposition that removes the green pixels using a ChromaKey
 let composition = AVMutableVideoComposition(asset: asset) { (request) in